jiawei-zhang-a/SafeChat/README.md

 SafeChat is a secure messaging application that uses the Signal protocol to provide end-to-end encryption for messages exchanged between users.
 The application is built using the Go programming language and uses a crypto library that includes AES-GCM, SHA-256, and P-256 algorithms.

+Some complexities such as prekeys have been removed for simplicity.
+- Signal uses the curve25519 elliptic curve and AES-CBC encryption with HMAC.
+We’ll use NIST’s P-256 curve and AES-GCM authenticated encryption (largely because these are available in Go’s standard libraries).
+You shouldn’t need to touch this code directly.
+- The data being sent with each message will be slightly different.
+- A slightly different key ratchet.

 ## Getting Started

 To get started with SafeChat, you will need to have Go installed on your machine.
 You can download and install the latest version of Go from the [official website](https://golang.org/dl/).